groonga/groonga/doc/source/contribution/documentation/introduction.md

 You can preview your documentation changes in your browser in HTML format.
 Follow these two steps.

 1. Generate the HTML with your changes
+2. Preview the generated HTML in your browser

+### Generate the HTML with your changes

 Execute the following command to generate HTML files that reflect your changes: